 Ms. Dai has fought to protect and vindicate the rights of individuals her entire career.
 She has successfully litigated a wide range of matters, including wage and hour violations, workplace harassment and discrimination, whistleblowing, and wrongful termination.
 She has obtained favorable settlements for her clients ranging in the hundreds of thousands to millions of dollars.
 Notable cases include Wang v.
 Chinese Daily News, a class action involving violations of overtime and meal and rest break laws by a Chinese-language newspaper company.
 There, she and her co-counsel obtained a judgment of more than $5.1 million in one of the first wage and hour class actions to go to trial by a jury in California.
 Ms. Dai was also one of the plaintiffs' counsel in South Central Farmers Feeding Families v.
 City of Los Angeles, a case brought on behalf of over 300 low-income families in a struggle to preserve land for a much-needed urban community garden in South Los Angeles.
 In addition, she was one of the Doe plaintiffs' counsel in the state litigation of the international human rights case Doe v.
 Unocal, which involved human rights abuses by a large oil company against Burmese villagers.

-For the years 2017, 2019, and 2022, Ms. Dai has been selected as Lawyer of the Year in Southern California by Best Lawyers for Litigation - Labor and Employment (Pasadena).
-In 2018, she was selected as Lawyer of the Year in Southern California by Best Lawyers for Employment Law – Individuals (Pasadena).
-In addition, she was again selected for the year 2021 as one of the Lawdragon 500 Leading Plaintiff Employment Lawyers and one of The National Trial Lawyer’s Top 100 Trial Lawyers.
+For the years 2017, 2019, 2022, and 2023, Ms. Dai has been selected as Lawyer of the Year in Southern California by Best Lawyers for Litigation - Labor and Employment (Pasadena).
+In 2018, she was also selected as Lawyer of the Year in Southern California by Best Lawyers for Employment Law – Individuals (Pasadena).
+In addition, Ms. Dai has been named to the Top 50: 2023 Women Southern California Super Lawyers List.
+In 2022, she was again selected as one of the Lawdragon 500 Leading Plaintiff Employment Lawyers and one of The National Trial Lawyer’s Top 100 Trial Lawyers.
 Ms. Dai has been named to the Southern California Super Lawyers® list as a Rising Star or Super Lawyer each year since 2005, and she has been listed in The Best Lawyers in America every year since 2012.

 In addition, Ms. Dai oversees the Employment Rights Clinic at Loyola Law School, a joint retaliation complaint investigation program with the State of California Labor Commissioner’s Office.

-Ms. Dai serves on the Board of the California Employment Lawyers Association, the Executive Committee of the Los Angeles County Bar Association’s Labor and Employment Law Section, and the Board of the Impact Fund.
-She also serves on the Executive Advisory Council of Asian Americans Advancing Justice - Los Angeles and on the Board of the Foundation for Advocacy, Inclusion and Resources (FAIR).
+Ms. Dai serves on the Board of the California Employment Lawyers Association and as Vice Chair of the Executive Committee of the Los Angeles County Bar Association’s Labor and Employment Law Section.
+She also serves on the Executive Advisory Council of Asian Americans Advancing Justice – Southern California and on the Board of the Foundation for Advocacy, Inclusion, and Resources (FAIR).

 Ms. Dai is frequently asked by legal organizations and law schools to speak on employment and wage and hour topics.
 She is a graduate of UC Berkeley, and she received her law degree from USC Gould School of Law.